ilhamsyahids/owldetect/README.md

 Checker Algorithm:
 - Using stop words to not check "unimportant word".
 But we need a lot of stop words.
 - Split sentence with other considerations, not only dot, question mark, and exclamation mark.
-- Remove symbols such as dash, underscore, etc.
+- ~~Remove symbols such as dash, underscore, etc.~~

 Frontend:
+- Integration test
 - Use local storage to store history
 - Mobile friendly